jennifercadams/Random-Astronomy-Photo/README.md

 The app was built using JavaScript, React, HTML, and CSS.

-## Challenges
+## Updates

 The APOD API occasionally returns a video instead of an image.
-When this happens, the title, date, and description render, but there is no photo.
-I have implemented a fix for this that automatically fetches another image if the first one fails to load.
-The app will try fetching an image up to 3 times before rendering an error message.
+I have now implemented support for videos.

 ## Next Steps

 Improvements and features I am working on:

 * Add a "get APOD by date" feature that retrieves the photo for a given date.
-Will have to decide how to handle media types other than images in order to implement this.
+Will have to decide how to handle when media type comes back as "other."
 * Add a feature that stores previously fetched photos in a gallery at the bottom of the page, with prev and next buttons to scroll through them.
 * Redesign header and buttons to look more modern and visually appealing.